timshannon/tech.townsourced.com/content/post/townsourced-open-sourced.md

 # Building

-Townsourced is written in go, and all of it's dependencies are vendored.
+Townsourced is written in Go, and all of it's dependencies are vendored.
 You can build townsourced by simply running `go get github.com/timshannon/townsourced`.

 To build the web / client portion you'll need to install [gobble](https://github.com/gobblejs/gobble)